cypress-io/cypress-documentation/source/guides/continuous-integration/github-actions.md

 Workflows can be packaged and shared as {% url "GitHub Actions" https://github.com/features/actions %}.
 GitHub maintains many, such as the {% url "checkout" https://github.com/marketplace/actions/checkout %} and {% url "cache" https://github.com/marketplace/actions/cache %} actions used below.

-The Cypress team maintains a {% url "Cypress GitHub Action" https://github.com/marketplace/actions/cypress-io %} for running Cypress end-to-end tests.
+The Cypress team maintains the official {% url "Cypress GitHub Action" https://github.com/marketplace/actions/cypress-io %} for running Cypress tests.
 This action provides npm installation, custom caching, additional configuration options and simplifies setup of advanced workflows with Cypress in the GitHub Actions platform.

 # Basic Setup